Hungichi/MerCloset/README.md

-# [MerCloset - Clothing Rental Platform](https://mer-closet.vercel.app/)-Wait a moment for the backend to run
+# [MerCloset - Clothing Rental Platform](https://mer-closet.vercel.app/)-Wait a moment for the backend to start

 A full-stack web application for clothing rental with public viewing and admin management capabilities.